Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 There is a lot in the news this week about Christmas parties and Covid plan B’s but this is also such an important story as too often the needs of people with learning disabilities get ignored and (as the author of this article put it elsewhere) lost in the noise.

-I have acted for a number of families of patients with either learning disabilities or mental health problems who have died as a result of poor care.
+I have acted for several families of patients with either learning disabilities or mental health problems who have died as a result of poor care.
 These patients are particularly vulnerable as often they are not able to advocate for themselves and ask questions.
-This can lead to small issues having big consequences such as a not understanding the need to chase up a missed referral for appointment leading to a diagnosis being missed.
+This can lead to small issues having big consequences such as not understanding the need to chase up a missed referral for an appointment leading to a diagnosis being missed.

 A theme I have also seen is a tendency by clinicians (either by conscious or unconscious bias) to dismiss symptoms and perhaps put issues down to say mental health problems and a “patient making a fuss” without first seeking to exclude other potential physical causes, sometimes with tragic consequences.